Reducing Tattoo Pain: Strategy and Triggers

 Pre-session advice

-The simplest bit of advice you can give your client on reducing tattoo pain is to take care of themselves.
-When a client is feeling good overall, and their body is functioning optimally, the tattooing experience tends to be better.
-Taking care of themselves includes having a restful night’s sleep before and staying hydrated.
-Before coming in, the client should, of course, bathe or shower, and have a proper meal.
-This eliminates the risk of fainting from pain and boosts stamina to withstand a tattooing session.
-Hydrated skin is also easier to work on, which makes the session go by faster.
+Providing pre-session advice can be a great benefit to both you and your client.
+The simplest bit of advice you can give your clients on reducing tattoo pain is to take care of themselves.
+When a client is feeling good overall, and their body is healthy and well-rested, the tattooing experience tends to be less painful.
+So it is good to tell your client to take care of themselves before their tattoo, and they can do this by having a restful night’s sleep before, making sure they are hydrated, and having a hearty meal.
+The physical trauma of getting tattooed can be exhausting, so making sure that they arrive feeling their best boosts their stamina to withstand a tattooing session and eliminates the risk of fainting from the pain.
+Hydrated skin is also easier to work on, which makes the session go by faster, which also reduces your client’s pain.

 Provide a comfortable space